Willow Creek Currently Closed Due to COVID-19

 The Nature Conservancy has protected and managed portions of Willow Creek under lease agreements with private landowners since 1981.
 Willow Creek is part of the West Eugene Wetlands, an area protected through a unique partnership between local, state and federal agencies, the local community and The Nature Conservancy.

-In the 1990s, the Conservancy began purchasing additional Willow Creek properties and received gifts of property.
+In the 1990s, TNC began purchasing additional Willow Creek properties and received gifts of property.
 In 1995, the Bonneville Power Administration purchased a conservation easement over the property as part of the agency's wildlife habitat mitigation program.